mysql/mysql-utilities/doc/man/mysqlrplshow.rst

 :option:`--num-retries=n` option to reattempt a failed connection 'n' times before the utility fails.

-The utility reports slaves by use of the *SHOW SLAVE HOSTS* command whereby the slaves should be started with the --report-host and --report-port options specified.
+The utility reports slaves by use of the *SHOW SLAVE HOSTS* statement whereby the slaves should be started with the --report-host and --report-port options specified.
 If you want to use the :option:`--recurse` option, the values for these options must be set to the actual port and host of the slaves else the